zenparsing/esdown/README.md

 write programs using next-generation Javascript features without having to wait for Node or browsers to fully implement ES6.

+**es6now** can also be used as a runtime environment for executing ES6 programs on top of Node.

 Read the [Feature Guide](docs/features.md) for more information about the ES6 features that you can use with **es6now**.